wolfSSL/wolfssl/IDE/ECLIPSE/DEOS/README.md

 wolfSSL supports a compile-time user configurable options in the `IDE/ECLIPSE/DEOS/user_settings.h` file.

 The `tls_wolfssl.c` example application provides a simple function to run the selected examples at compile time through the following four #defines in user_settings.h.
-You can define any of these macro options to run a test.
+You can undefine any of these macro options to run a test.
 ```
-       1. #define WOLFSSL_WOLFCRYPT_TEST
+       1. #undef NO_CRYPT_TEST
-       2. #define WOLFSSL_BENCHMARK_TEST
+       2. #undef NO_CRYPT_BENCHMARK
-       3. #define WOLFSSL_CLIENT_TEST
+       3. #undef NO_WOLFSSL_CLIENT
-       4. #define WOLFSSL_SERVER_TEST
+       4. #undef NO_WOLFSSL_SERVER
 ```
 Steps for building and running wolfSSL with the Deos kernel examples included in the DDS release are as follows:
 #### Setting up a Deos project with wolfSSL